0pankajkumar/secondDash/README.md

 #### Logic for calculating the table in /livePostings
 * "Posting Archive Status" is TRUE/FALSE.
 It doesn't shows whether a Posting is archived or not.
 Instead it tells about the "Profile Archive Status".
 Lever uses the names in weird ways.

+Origin > Referals are hard to find.
+Atleast just by referring the column "Origin" it can't be determined

 #### Removing Postings with Internal (I)

 ### Upload & Store